 And now a team of Stanford University bioengineers has taken computing beyond mechanics and electronics into the living realm of biology.
-In a paper published March 28 in Science, the team details a biological transistor made from genetic material — DNA and RNA — in place of gears or electrons.
+In a paper published on March 28 in the journal Science, the team details a biological transistor made from genetic material — DNA and RNA — in place of gears or electrons.
 The team calls its biological transistor the “transcriptor.”

 “Transcriptors are the key component behind amplifying genetic logic — akin to the transistor and electronics,” said Jerome Bonnet, PhD, a postdoctoral scholar in bioengineering and the paper’s lead author.